william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 - WMS remap updates rows for the new LiveStack.
 - WMS-to-LiveLabs parent sync succeeds.
 - WMS-to-LiveLabs entry batch sync succeeds.
-- Page 400 loads by LiveStack ID.
+- The **LiveStack Landing Page** loads by LiveStack ID.
-- Page 400 loads by LiveStack Event code.
+- The **LiveStack Landing Page** loads by LiveStack Event code.
-- Page 400 applies overrides.
+- The **LiveStack Landing Page** applies overrides.
-- Page 400 shows only active event entries.
+- The **LiveStack Landing Page** shows only active event entries.
-- Page 400 entry links go to the correct downstream page.
+- The **LiveStack Landing Page** entry links go to the correct downstream screen.
-- Page 400 handles max user limits.
+- The **LiveStack Landing Page** handles max user limits.
+- Existing non-event LiveStack flows still behave as expected.
 - Subscribe behavior is clear and does not silently subscribe to event-specific content.